zkeal/zkeal.github.io/_posts/2018-10-29-logistic_regression.markdown

 ## Method Summary

 In the proposed algorithm,Logistic Regression,is extremely similar with classification algorithms because our final predict answers are plenty of labels which only have two kinds label,'0'and'1',with the possibility to correspond each label.
-In the logistic model, the log-odds (the logarithm of the odds) for the value labeled "1" is a linear combination of one or more independent variables ("predictors"); the independent variables can each be a binary variable (two classes, coded by an indicator variable) or a continuous variable (any real value).
+In the logistic model, the the logarithm of the odds for the value labeled "1" is a linear combination of one or more independent variables; the independent variables can each be a binary variable or a continuous variable.

 __Significant part__